awsdocs/aws-doc-sdk-examples/python/example_code/sesv2/README.md

 Review the usage instructions in [`workflows/sesv2_weekly_mailer/README.md`](../../../workflows/sesv2_weekly_mailer/README.md).

-To run the Newsletter example, copy the files from workflows/sesv2_weekly_mailer/resources into a new folder, rustv1/examples/ses/resources/newsletter.
+To run the Newsletter example, copy the files from workflows/sesv2_weekly_mailer/resources into this folder.

 <!--custom.instructions.end-->